Overview

 Step 4: Exchange the code for an access token

-CallPOST https://auth.rhombussystems.com/oauth/token with the authorization code and your PKCE verifier.
-This is a different host from the main API — the /oauth/token endpoint lives on auth.rhombussystems.com.
+CallPOST https://auth-web.rhombussystems.com/oauth/token with the authorization code and your PKCE verifier.
+This is a standard OAuth 2.0 token request: send the parameters form-encoded (application/x-www-form-urlencoded), not as JSON, and authenticate your client with its clientId/clientSecret — either via HTTP Basic auth (client_secret_basic) or in the request body (client_secret_post, shown below).
+This is a different host from the main API — the /oauth/token endpoint lives on auth-web.rhombussystems.com.

 Step 5: Call the Rhombus API